Do you want to know how to get rid of German cockroaches? Don’t worry! We have you covered.

 Common Areas for German Cockroaches

-Unlike termites, bees, or ants, German cockroaches do not have physical nests.
+German cockroaches do not have physical nests, unlike termites, bees, or ants.
 Instead, they gravitate together in warm areas near water and food.

 Grab a flashlight and take a peek under your stove, sink, or refrigerator for signs of activity.
 While tempting, try not to kick any dropped ice cubes under your fridge.
-This can provide roaches with water and make it less likely that you’ll see them out foraging.
+This can provide roaches with water and make you less likely to see them out foraging.

 German cockroaches feed on sugary and starchy substances but will eat almost anything.
 If they lack a nutrition source, they will feast on any of the colony that has died.